ifmeorg/ifme/README.md

 Fork the repository, pick up an issue, or create an issue for a feature you would like to see.
 If would like to be added as a collaborator and added to our Slack [page](https://ifme.slack.com), email join.ifme@gmail.com.

-You can provide your feedback [here](http://goo.gl/forms/8EqoJDDiXY)!
+If you're looking to give feedback on the app, you can do so [here](http://goo.gl/forms/8EqoJDDiXY)!

 ### Contributor Code of Conduct